ifunanya02031/OIDC-Authentication-Lab/README.md

 The authentication flow follows the process below:

-1. A user attempts to access an application.
+1. A user attempts to log in to an application.
-2. The client application redirects the user to Okta for authentication.
+2. The client application sends an authentication request to Okta.
-3. The authentication request includes metadata such as client information, redirect URI, and requested scopes.
+3. The request includes metadata such as scopes, redirect URI, response type, and client information.
 4. Okta authenticates the user.
+5. Okta generates an Authorization Code.
-5. Okta issues an authorization code and redirects the user back to the application.
+6. Okta redirects the user back to the configured Redirect URI.
-6. The application exchanges the authorization code at Okta's token endpoint.
+7. The client exchanges the Authorization Code at Okta's Token Endpoint.
-7. Okta validates the request and issues tokens.
+8. Okta validates the request and issues tokens containing user claims.
-8. The application validates the tokens and grants access to the user.
+9. The application validates the tokens and establishes an authenticated session.

 ---